The U.S. Chess Center offers online classes for elementary school students in two 15-week sessions each year. The fall

 For players in grades 7 - 12!
 Every Sunday from 1:30 p.m. - 5:00 p.m.

 Our teachers provide instruction to beginners and help improve the strategy of experts.
-Sometimes we play with students from other places.
-We have had Internet matches with students from China, Czech Republic, Iceland, Montenegro and Norway and have hosted teams visiting Washington from a variety of states.
-Groups of our students have played in the World Amateur Team Championship (winning prizes for each of the past three years) and we took several young people on a great chess trip to Cuba.
+Sometimes we play with students from other places or have exhibitions with internationally titled players.
+We have had Internet matches with students from China, Czech Republic, Iceland, Montenegro, Norway, and Spain and have hosted teams visiting Washington from a variety of states.
+Groups of our students have played in the World Amateur Team Championship (most of our teams have won prizes) and we took several young people on a great chess trip to Cuba.

 Lessons are challenging for all players.Register